Whether you’re trying to get pregnant, or trying to not get pregnant, the issue of baby-growing often feels overly fraught with extreme ups and downs.

 A phantom pregnancy could be the last thing you want right now.

 Phantom pregnancy is yet another of the complicated elements of reproduction that make one realize how very un-black-and-white the whole process is.

-Essentially, somehow your mind fools your body into thinking you are pregnant when you’re not.
-The reality is:
+Essentially, somehow your mind tricks your body into thinking you are pregnant when you’re not.

 - If pregnancy is something you want in your life, a phantom pregnancy is distressing.